epadarsh/RoleGrid/README.md

-Referral System & Role-Based Admin Management
+## Laravel Backend: Referral System & Role-Based Admin Management

 This project implements a comprehensive full-stack application featuring a referral tracking system and a role-based administration panel.
 The backend is built using Laravel (API-only), and the frontend is a modern React application utilizing Redux for state management.